Department Vision

 - Goal 3: Actively promote and support implementation of the Smart City Strategy, including advanced transportation technology and autonomous, connected, electric and shared vehicle technologies.

-- Goal 4: Provide ample transportation options that are safe and effective to provide mobility for those that live and work in Bellevue.
+- Goal 4: Provide ample transportation options that are safe, accessible and reliable to provide mobility for those that live, work and play in Bellevue.

-- Goal 5: Maintain our highly functioning transportation system and stay ahead of the forecasted growth in our infrastructure.
+- Goal 5: Maintain our highly functioning transportation system and stay ahead of the forecasted growth of our infrastructure.

 Department Metrics